0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

   - An account with a SPN associated (or able to add new machines accounts (default value this quota is 10))
   - WebDAV Redirector feature must be installed on the victim machine.
 (W10 has it by default, but manually installed on server 2016 and later)
   - A DNS record pointing to the attacker’s machine (By default authenticated users can do this)
-  - Access to the GUI in order to use the “Create your picture –> Browse for one” functionality.
+  - Access to the GUI in order to use the “Create your picture –> Browse for one” functionality. (or use ps1 script)
 - https://research.nccgroup.com/2019/08/20/kerberos-resource-based-constrained-delegation-when-an-image-change-leads-to-a-privilege-escalation/

 #### Check who can add computers to the domain